Gulf of Mexico offshore platforms evacuated ahead of hurricane

 Hess Corp, Royal Dutch Shell and Anadarko Petroleum Corp said they were monitoring the storm and would take action as needed.
 Shell was securing some drilling operations on Monday but facilities were still staffed and operating, spokeswoman Kimberly Windon said.

-The storm’s intensity is being fed by warm sea surface temperatures and a lack of upper-level windshear, said forecasters.
+The storm’s intensity is being fed by warm sea surface temperatures and a lack of upper-level windshear, forecasters said.
 Those conditions should result in 15- to 20-foot waves, “enough to be disruptive of oil production operations” west of the storm track, said John Tharp, operations supervisor at Weather Decision Technologies.

 Shipping ports, including Gulfport and Pascagoula, Mississippi; Mobile, Alabama; and Pensacola, Florida, were open on Monday, but the U.S. Coast Guard warned of gale-force winds in the next 48 hours.